Stivvo/qt-ts-csv/README.md

 ## Build
 I used qmake systems and QtCreator as IDE.
 * The build directory have to be on the same lavel as the repo one.
+The source directory has to be namd "qt-ts-csv".
-The build directoy have to be named "build-qt-ts-csv".
+The build directoy has to be named "build-qt-ts-csv".
 * It's is required the usage of windeployqt (read below)

 ## Usage